 Proceedings of The 3rd Global Conference on Education and Teaching

-keywords: Teaching Methods, Curriculum Design and Lesson Planning, (Digital) Humanities Pedagogy, Digital Tools and Applications, Project-based learning.
+keywords: Creative Teaching Methods, Curriculum Design and Lesson Planning, Digital Humanities Pedagogy, Digital Tools, and Applications